Doing Business – Singapore Versus Hong Kong

 It maintains a competitive corporate tax rate of 17 per cent and less than 22 percent personal income tax rate for residents.
 This means more after-tax income for you to enjoy.

 Looking to help your business expand and improve efficiency?
-There is also a 100% tax deduction for qualifying expenditure for eligible R&D activities in Singapore.
+There is also a 100% tax deduction for qualifying expenditures for eligible R&D activities in Singapore.

 3. Ease of doing business in Singapore versus Hong Kong